istio-ecosystem/istio-operator/ARCHITECTURE.md

 The operator code uses the new Helm charts in the [istio/installer](https://github.com/istio/installer) repo.
 It is not compatible with the older charts in [istio/istio](https://github.com/istio/istio/tree/master/install/kubernetes/helm).
 See the istio/installer repo for details about the new charts and why they were created.
-Briefly, the new charts are intended to support production ready deployments of Istio that follow best practises like canarying for upgrade.
+Briefly, the new charts are intended to support production ready deployments of Istio that follow best practices like canarying for upgrade.

 ## Terminology